benjamin303/react-native-structure-blank/README.md

 # react-native-structure-blank
-React Native blank project with preinstalled packages like navigation, bootstrap ...
+React Native blank project with preinstalled packages like navigation